-We are currently focused on expanding the commercialization of Deep TMS with respect to the two indications that have FDA marketing authorization, MDD and OCD.
-Simultaneously, we recently received a 510(k) clearance from the FDA for the Company's Deep TMS system for its use as an aid in short-term smoking cessation in adults, due to our completed pivotal multicenter trial for this indication.
+We are currently focused on expanding the commercialization of Deep TMS with respect to MDD and OCD.
+We have also recently begun marketing our products for smoking addiction in adults, and have already completed our controlled and limited market releases for this indication.
+We received in September 2021 a 510(k) clearance from the FDA for expansion of our Deep TMS MDD treatment also to include treatment for reduction of anxiety symptoms, commonly referred to as anxious depression.
 In addition, we are actively engaged in research for other potential applications for Deep TMS for patients suffering from neurological conditions and addictions.
 For each potential indication, we assess and evaluate our technology's efficacy, safety, patent status, market potential, and development and regulatory pathways.
 Our systematic approach to evaluating and developing applications for Deep TMS allows us to continually build upon our clinical pipeline, and advance those applications with the greatest clinical effect and revenue potential.
 We also plan to advance other technological innovations in the neuromodulation space for the improvement of our products.
 For example, we are currently developing a multichannel stimulator allowing for simultaneous modulation of different areas of the brain, as well as pursuing personalized treatment solutions allowing for providers to customize ideal treatment approaches for each patient.